 "I’m glad you love the product.
 Thank you so much for championing this.
 Let’s do this together.
 I want to serve and support you as much as possible in this process so that it’ll be a success for all of us.
 I know that the [decision-makers] will have questions about our product and company that you couldn’t possibly answer.
 Let’s schedule a quick 30-minute call with you, me, and [the decision-makers].
 We’ll be able to answer all the questions, and I can be an expert supporting you in making your case."

 It’s important that you stay involved in the sales process and gain access to the decision-makers.

 4. Learn about Different Stakeholders, and Sell to Them Individually

 Whenever you talk with someone who is involved with the deal for the first time, figure out how they feel about your solution.
 How do they think it will affect them?
 What's their agenda?
 What are their concerns, objections and fears?
 What's in it for them personally?
 How does their department look at this deal?

-Once you understand the wants and needs of each stakeholder, sell them your solution.
+So, once you understand the wants and needs of each stakeholder, sell them your solution.
 Show them how they'll benefit.
-Find opportunities to make it attractive to them, so that each stakeholder has his or her own reasons to want the project to happen.
+Find opportunities to make it attractive to them, so that each stakeholder has their own reasons to want the project to happen.

 It's called complex sales for a reason—you have to sell your solution multiple times with different value propositions for different stakeholders.

-Every interaction you have with an employee of the organisation is an important sales conversation, and you should treat it that way.
+So navigate the prospect’s company with your champion’s help, get introductions to the decision-makers, and keep checking in with them throughout the deal to gather additional context.
+Every interaction you have with an employee of the organization is an important sales conversation, and you should treat it that way.
 If you do this, you'll have a very prosperous career in B2B sales.